mwambajoakim/alx-higher_level_programming/0x02-python-import_modules/README.md

 ```

-## 00 - This program that imports the function def add(a, b): from the file add_0.py and prints the result of the addition 1 + 2 = 3
+## 00 - This program imports the function def add(a, b): from the file add_0.py and prints the result of the addition 1 + 2 = 3

 - Used print function with string format to display integers
 - Assigned the value: